TheAlienSeb/TheAlienSeb/README.md

 ## 🧩 Fun Facts

-- 🈶 I’m fluent in **Mandarin Chinese** (and love writing bilingual prompts like 「學中文很有趣！」)
+- 🈶 I’m proficient in **Mandarin Chinese** (and love writing bilingual prompts like 「學中文很有趣！」)
-- 🧭 I enjoy exploring **urban systems** — transit data, city accessibility, and maps fascinate me
+- 🧭 I love fun facts that vary from Science to History
 - 🎮 I play indie survival and sandbox games (Valheim and RainWorld are top-tier)
-- ☕ I write morning journal entries about ideas that might become projects someday
+- ☕ I write poems about my feelings

 ---